Have questions or need help with the Customer Connected Solar program?

 - Export Power Only.
 A site with no customer load (beyond small draw for equipment operation) where the entire output is metered and connected to the distribution system.

 - On-site Only Power.
 A site where generation is less than the lowest existing customer load and there is no intention to export power to PSE.
-Power export will be limited by PSE specified protection devices in this case.
+Power export may be limited by PSE specified protection devices in this case.

 New and existing business customers looking to take greater control of their electricity usage are encouraged to apply when installing qualifying customer-sited, renewable technology including: